Course Name: Fenner Hill Golf Club

 The difficult par 4 7th plays uphill and to the right at 429 yards.
 This hole is pretty much blind completely until 100 yards to the green, further demonstrating how local knowledge helps at Fenner Hill.
+You actually have a lot of room off the tee here, and bailing out right is not going to hurt (although the left side gives you a much better angle).
+I thought the old cemetery on the left side of the fairway was a cool feature.
 The 8th hole is a long par 5 playing 579 yards.
 The blue tees are quite a ways back here, and you’ll need an uphill drive of at least 220 yards to reach this blind fairway.
 From here, the hole is relatively flat and unremarkable.
 I wasn’t really a big fan of this number 1 handicapped hole particularly because I-95 runs along the lefthand side of this hole, making it one of the loudest on the course.
 The 9th hole is another challenging uphill par 4 that plays much longer than the 370 yards the scorecard indicates.
 This two-tiered green is easily a full 50 feet above the teebox, and slopes hard back-to-front.

 Another blind teeshot greets you on the extreme dogleg right par 5 10th.
 After a successful drive, this hole turns sharp right and uphill.
 After a mediocre 180 yard par 3 surrounded by condominiums, the 12th hole is another monster at 452 yards.
 The only easy thing about this long par 4 is the fact that there is nothing in front of this relatively flat green, allowing runners with long clubs to reach the green in two.
 The 13th was another really goofy hole.
 At 352 yards, a creek runs across this fairway at about 200 yards.
 A wood is required to carry it, but the prudent play might honestly be to lay up with long iron and have another iron into this green.
 At 548 yards, the long winding par 5 14th features a forced carry with a severely sloped green.
 A colonial rock-wall guards the right-hand side of this hole, and provides a charming reminder of the fact that the course was built on old farming land.
 The 15th is one of their signature holes but I wasn’t really a fan.
 At 325 yards, this hole plays extremely downhill and is reachable for big hitters.
 The only danger is a pond in front of this green.
 Unfortunately, this green is at the same time incredibly shallow and sloped from back-to-front.
 Iron off the tee is probably the prudent play here, as evidenced by the fact that 6 iron only left me a pitch.